San Augustine, Texas: History

-The town began in 1832 with land owned by Thomas S. McFarland.
+Before the establishment of the town, a small number of residents lived in the Ayish Bayou area.
+They had briefly fled during the Fredonian Rebellion in 1822 to escape Mexican forces.
+The town was established in 1832 under alcalde William McFarland by the site of the mission, then owned by Thomas S. McFarland.
 The town was named after the Presidio de San Agustín de Ahumada, which had been named in honor of the (1755–1761) Viceroy of New Spain, Don Agustín de Ahumada y Villalón.
+McFarland laid out a grid of 356 plots, making it the first town laid out in the Anglo-American style rather than the Spanish one.